 There is often a lot of confusion regarding this question.
 Further confounding the issue is the fact that professionals in the industry all refer to it by various names.
-In its most basic form, a pump drive is a simple gearbox that is placed between an engine, or electric motor, and a system's pump(s) to provide a way to couple them.
-We will go into more detail about the various configurations that are available as we explore how to determine which pump drive is best for your application.
+In its most basic form, a pump drive is a simple gearbox that is placed between an engine or electric motor and a system's hydraulic pump(s) to provide a way to couple them.
+Below, we will detail the various available configurations and explore how to determine which pump drive is best for your application.

-When should you select a pump drive for their system?
+When should you select a pump drive for the system?

-The answer is actually quite simple—once the pumps and engine for the application have been sized and selected.
-At the point where those mechanisms are in place, you have your requirements clearly defined:
+The answer is actually quite simple—once the pumps and engine for the application have been sized and selected, you can select your pump drive.
+Once the engine and pump are selected, you have your requirements clearly defined:

 - Prime mover information